patrickcping/pingone-go-sdk-v2/management/docs/Environment.md

 ### NewEnvironment

-`func NewEnvironment(license EnvironmentLicense, name string, region EnumRegionCode, type_ EnumEnvironmentType, ) *Environment`
+`func NewEnvironment(license EnvironmentLicense, name string, region string, type_ EnumEnvironmentType, ) *Environment`

 NewEnvironment instantiates a new Environment object This constructor will assign default values to properties that have it defined,